 Lacking tools and supplies to replace a broken spoke, you can unscrew it from the spoke nipple and remove it if it broke at the hub end; otherwise bend it around others so it can't catch on anything.
 Then, adjust neighboring spokes to make the wheel rideable.
 The wheel will still have a wobble, so, loosen a rim brake.
 Many sidepull brakes have a quick-release adjustment; otherwise adjust cable length.
 Avoid using a rim brake on a wobbling wheel -- the brake will work unevenly, and a brake shoe could rub on the tire or get caught under the rim.

 Usually, once the wheel is at least rideable, you just ride carefully to a bike shop.
 You probably won't have a bad crash if a rear wheel fails.
 A front wheel is more of a safety concern.
 If it collapses or locks, you could land on your head.

-Two places on the rim opposite one another are way over to the right, those in between are way over to the left, and the spokes have lost tension.
+The wheel has taken on the shape of a potato chip or taco: two places on the rim opposite one another are way over to the right, those in between are way over to the left, and the spokes have lost tension.

 Often, surprisingly, a lightweight rim is only flexed, not bent, and the wheel can be sprung back nearly into its original shape.